MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 ---
-title: Grab and manipulate objects realistically
+title: Equippables -- Picking up objects realistically
 description: Learn about various equippable objects and the realistic ways they can be grabbed and manipulated. ms.service: mesh
 author: vtieto